ydataai/ydata-profiling/README.md

 ## Types

 Types are a powerful abstraction for effective data analysis, that goes beyond the logical data types (integer, float etc.).
-`pandas-profiling` currently recognizes the following types: _Boolean, Numerical, Date, Categorical, URL, Path, File_ and _Image_.
+`pandas-profiling` currently, recognizes the following types: _Boolean, Numerical, Date, Categorical, URL, Path, File_ and _Image_.

 We have developed a type system for Python, tailored for data analysis: [visions](https://github.com/dylan-profiler/visions).
 Selecting the right typeset drastically reduces the complexity the code of your analysis.